Brands with a Lifetime Warranty on Their Products

 For my teenage daughters, last year’s must-haves included jackets from The North Face, which both girls received.
 Thankfully, those North Face jackets came with a lifetime guarantee: “The North Face products are fully warranted to the original owner against defects in materials and workmanship for the lifetime of the product.
 If a product ever fails due to a manufacturing defect, even after extended use, we will repair the product, without charge, or replace it, at our discretion.”

 If you’re looking for a lifetime warranty on phone covers, then you’ll want to get yourself an Otterbox.
 Whenever you get a new smartphone, I hope you’re also getting an Otterbox case.
 I have the Otterbox Defender Series and it has saved my iPhone from destruction many times over.
 About six months after I purchased my Otterbox, it broke—and Otterbox replaced it for free.
 I had to document the damage with photos, and then email the details to the company.
 But a few days later I got my brand-new case shipped to me for free.
 Good news–Otterbox ships internationally!

 Target stores recently introduced a new line of children’s clothing called Cat & Jack.
 There are two things that make this new Cat & Jack line unique.
-One, they clothing is designed to be gender neutral.
+One, the clothing is designed to be gender neutral.
 And, two, the clothing line comes with a one-year guarantee.
 This is the first time I’m hearing of any guarantee at Target, so this is a big deal.
 Sorry, just discovered that Target is no longer offer the Cat & Jack guarantee.